dodenciu/dodenciu/README.md

-- 👋 Hi, I’m @dodenciu
+- 👋 Hi, I’m Vlad
-- 👀 I’m interested in developing web and mobile apps.
+- 👀 I’m interested in developing web apps.
-- 🌱 I’m currently learning system design.
+- 🌱 I’m currently playing on Leetcode.
-- 💞️ I’m looking to collaborate on .net core projects.
+- 💞️ I’m looking to collaborate on .NET 5+ projects.
-- 📫 How to reach me vlad@dodenciu.com
+- 📫 Reach me at vlad@dodenciu.com

 <!---
 dodenciu/dodenciu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.